zzwerling/DS-Deloitte-07062022-PairProgramming-PipelineExecution/README.md

 # Pair Programming: Pipeline Execution on AWS

-## Introduction

-In this exercise, you'll work with a partner to replicate the workflow covered in the [Pipeline Creation](https://github.com/flatiron-school/DS-Deloitte-07062022-Architecting-Pipelines-with-AWS/blob/main/Pipeline%20Creation.ipynb) and [Pipeline Execution](https://github.com/flatiron-school/DS-Deloitte-07062022-Architecting-Pipelines-with-AWS/blob/main/Pipeline%20Execution.ipynb) lectures!

-## Objectives
+## Submission Instructions

-You will be able to:

-- Generate a directed acyclic graph (DAG) in the form of a JSON pipeline definition
-- Define a set of Pipeline parameters that can be used to parametrize a SageMaker Pipeline
-- Execute steps that create a model from the model artifacts used in training
-- Perform batch transformation based on the model that was created
+After having completed the exercise of defining and executing a batch transformation pipeline on AWS (!), please answer the questions provided in this notebook, push your answers up to your forked/cloned version of this repo and submit the URL [here](https://my.learn.co/courses/543/quizzes/5294?module_item_id=70461).

-**Note:** *The [solution branch](https://github.com/flatiron-school/DS-Deloitte-07062022-PairProgramming-PipelineExecution/tree/solution) provides a more detailed walkthrough of how to approach this exercise.*
+**Note:** *The [solution branch](https://github.com/flatiron-school/DS-Deloitte-07062022-PairProgramming-PipelineExecution/tree/solution) provides a detailed walkthrough of how to approach this exercise.*